complexorganizations/shadowsocks-manager/.github/readme.md

 ### Shadowsocks Manager

-If the wireguard is blocked, the alternative.
+If wireguard is blocked, the alternative.

 ---
 ### Features